Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Best Family Hotel: Apple and Grape Motel

-On the main street of Stanthorpe, the Apple and Grape Motel is perfect for families wanting to be a short walk away from the supermarket, shops, cafes and restaurants and convenient to all the Stanthorpe tourist attractions.
+On the main street of Stanthorpe, the Apple and Grape Motel is perfect for families who want to be a short walk from the supermarket, shops, cafes, and restaurants and convenient to all the tourist attractions.

-The motel is well suited to groups of different sizes with queen, twin and family rooms.
-The family rooms have a double and two single beds all in the one room.
-The rooms are all fairly open plan with a kitchenette and dining table – so you can self cater for the family.
+The motel is well suited to groups of different sizes, with queen, twin, and family rooms.
+The family rooms have a double and two single beds in one room.
+The rooms are all fairly open-plan with a kitchenette and dining table, so you can self-cater for the family.

 Road trippers will appreciate the undercover parking available onsite and the motel also offers wifi and in-room TVs.